2010-11 Flood impacts

 The eight pilot mine sites—Goonyella Riverside, Peak Downs, Saraji, Norwich Park, Oaky Creek, Ensham, Blackwater and Gregory-Crinum—, were selected to be involved in the pilot program because they had the infrastructure to be able to remove large volumes of water from their pits.

-The sites have all met the prerequisites of the operational policy (PDF, 215KB), having demonstrated a commitment to improvements in water management, and have made relevant investments in infrastructure.
+The sites all met the prerequisites of the operational policy, having demonstrated a commitment to improvements in water management, and have made relevant investments in infrastructure.